CHECK IT OUT

 books for children and youth;

 books are being added to the shelves

-The library is located in the Andy Lay room in the annex.
+The library is located in room 2 in the annex.
 The books have been processed according to the Dewey Decimal System.
-Besides nonfiction and fiction, there is a nice selection of books for children and youths on the shelves.
+Besides nonfiction and fiction, there is a nice selection of books for children and youth on the shelves.

 As you come into the library there is a desk set up on the left.
 Directions are on the desk: Sign the card that is in the front of the book and put it in the box designated for cards.
 You might like to add the date you checked out the book.
 When you return the book, take out the card and place it back in the pocket in the front of the book.
 Leave the book/books on the desk to be returned to the shelves by the librarian only.

 More than 125 “new” books are ready to be checked out.
 Some of the categories of the books include:

 ■ Fiction by Jill E. Smith, Tracie Peterson, Margaret Grace, Debbie Viguie and Christy Barritt (Fic)